-- a never suggest a diagnosis to the client in the UK it is illegal for anyone other than a veterinary surgeon to make a diagnosis - b ensure that clear information is provided about the arrangements and facilities available for hydrotherapy treatment - c ensure that the client understands the hydrotherapy treatment being provided, any possible risks to the patient and has signed the terms and conditions to indicate informed agreement to treatment - d take all reasonable care in using their professional skills to provide hydrotherapy treatment for patients - e be satisfied that the person to whom a task is delegated is competent in that task - f ensure the client is kept informed of patient progress, lack of progress or other issues - g assist with the client's understanding of any issues relating to the patient's treatment - h ensure an appropriate number of hydrotherapists are available to assist with any therapy to ensure the patient's well-being, taking into account the patient's size, breed, reason for referral, medical conditions and behaviour - i ensure other veterinary professionals involved in the patient's care are kept informed of progress, lack of progress or other issues - j communicate any concerns regarding the patient's health or welfare to the patient's veterinary surgeon(s) - k if the patient shows signs of deterioration or is failing to make progress refer back to the veterinary surgeon - I recognise situations where the client should speak to the veterinary surgeon in charge of the patient's case and advise the client to do so - m maintain clear, accurate, up to date, comprehensive and professional case records with clear identification of whether a dog is receiving hydrotherapy for treatment or purely for fitness - n keep their skills and knowledge up to date by completing the required number of CPD hours per annum - o stay within their own areas of training, qualifications and competence
+- a never suggest a diagnosis to the client in the UK it is illegal for anyone other than a veterinary surgeon to make a diagnosis - b ensure that clear information is provided about the arrangements and facilities available for hydrotherapy treatment - c ensure that the client understands the hydrotherapy treatment being provided, any possible risks to the patient and has signed the terms and conditions to indicate informed agreement to treatment - d take all reasonable care in using their professional skills to provide hydrotherapy treatment for patients - e be satisfied that the person to whom a task is delegated is competent in that task - f ensure the client is kept informed of patient progress, lack of progress or other issues - g assist with the client's understanding of any issues relating to the patient's treatment - h ensure an appropriate number of hydrotherapists are available to assist with any therapy to ensure the patient's well-being, taking into account the patient's size, breed, reason for referral, medical conditions and behaviour - i ensure other veterinary professionals involved in the patient's care are kept informed of progress, lack of progress or other issues - j communicate any concerns regarding the patient's health or welfare to the patient's veterinary surgeon(s) - k if the patient shows signs of deterioration or is failing to make progress refer back to the veterinary surgeon - I recognise situations where the client should speak to the veterinary surgeon in charge of the patient's case and advise the client to do so - m maintain factual, consistent and accurate contemporaneous patient care records.
+The patient progress record should follow the SOAP (Subjective, Objective, Assessment, Plan) format, providing clear evidence of the Subjective and Objective observations made, the treatment delivered including the decisions made, the Assessment made, and the Plan for ongoing care, including clear identification of whether a dog is receiving hydrotherapy for treatment or purely for fitness goals. - n keep their skills and knowledge up to date by completing the required number of CPD hours per annum - o stay within their own areas of training, qualifications and competence